 Managed care plans include health maintenance organizations (HMOs), preferred provider organizations (PPOs) and point-of-service plans (POS).
 These types of plans may or may not include an out-of-pocket expense maximum.
 Normally, if you have an HMO plan, you'll have very little out-of-pocket expenses because deductibles and coinsurance are generally not part of the plan -- as long as you stay within the HMO network.
 So out-of-pocket expense maximums are usually not a factor in these plans.
 However, if you have a POS or PPO plan, you may have this type of maximum.
 In these plans, if you go out of network, you'll seem to fall into the rules found in a fee-for-service plan with deductibles and coinsurance costs.
 Because of this, many PPO and POS plans include an out-of-pocket expense maximum only when a patient goes out of the network.

-For more information on out-of-pocket expenses, see the links on the next page.
+For more information on out-of-pocket expenses, see the links below.

 More Great Links